-Here is a demo that fetches exchange rates from fixer.io and manually parses the returned JSON values through use of MID, LEN etc functions.
-Currently there is no function available to filter the JSON result in Excel.
+Here is a demo that fetches exchange rates from fixer.io and manually parses the returned JSON values through the use of MID, LEN etc functions.
+Currently, there is no function available to filter the JSON result in Excel.

 This update is free to all version 9 users – just download and install the latest version of the program.
 If you are using version 8 or earlier, you must first upgrade to the latest version.